svn2github/jAER-mirror/trunk/deviceFirmwarePCBLayout/dsPICserial/uart_MDC2D/README.txt

 -----------

-Download MPLAB IDE from http://www.microchip.com; for development the version v8.63 was used on a Windows XP SP3 machine; but other versions should work fine, too and the program runs on any windows machine; since 2011 there is also a new product from Microchip called "MPLAB X IDE" that is a plugin for NetBeans and should run under Linux, but this was not tested.
+Download MPLAB IDE from http://www.microchip.com; for development the version v8.63 was used on a Windows XP SP3 machine; the firmware was also successfully compiled and programmed on the device using the new "MPLAB IDE X" (based on NetBeans) under Windows 7 as well as Linux.

 After installing the MPLAB IDE make sure you install the right C compiler for the dsPIC33 family.
 Search on the Microchip website